What Is The Thinnest Layer Of The Earth?

 What Are The Five Physical Layers Of The Earth?

 Heat is transferred from the mantles inside to the exterior.
 Because of this movement, continents shift, and volcanoes and lava flow form.
 It is an area of solid rock in the middle of the mantle where the temperature is relatively high.
-Liquid rock cannot develop here, although warmer than the asthenosphere.
+Liquid rock cannot develop here, although it is warmer than the asthenosphere.
 Liquid outside the core, where pressure is beaten by warmth, and solid within the core, where pressure is too great for the liquid to form, make up the core’s two halves.

 What Is The Innermost Part Of The Earth Called?